An entity can be configured to support hard and soft record deletion at the master- or golden-data level.

-Record deletion is performed either as a hard or a soft delete and may impact master or golden records.
-In addition, how deletes propagates from parent to child entities is configured on the reference relationship of the model.
+Record deletion is performed either through hard or soft deletion and may impact master or golden records.
+In addition, how deletion propagates from parent to child entities is configured on the reference relationship of the model.

-In an application using entities with delete enabled, you configure delete actions in the entities' action sets.
+In an application using entities with deletion enabled, you configure delete actions in the entities' action sets.

-You can configure the deletion type for each delete action.
-A delete action may be:
+You can configure the deletion type for each delete action:

-A Hard Delete that physically deletes records from the hub database.
-With such a delete, data cannot be recovered.
+The hard delete method physically deletes records from the hub database.
+With this deletion method, data cannot be recovered.

-Golden record deletion is a functional delete.
-When deleting a golden record, the delete propagates to child records according to the delete propagation configured on the references.
+Golden-record deletion is a functional delete action.
+When deleting a golden record, the deletion propagates to child records according to the deletion propagation configured on the references.
 In addition, deleting a golden record automatically deletes the master records (for matched entities) attached to this golden, as well as the source records.